Modeling advection on distance-weighted directed networks: Conclusions and future perspectives

 The axioms and their corresponding characterizations offer valuable insights, linking the choice of parameters in the definition of the operators to specific properties of the induced dynamics.
 Among the discussed operators, only the one satisfying all the axioms provides an accurate representation of mass movement, including conservation and directional flow.
 Through examples on both finite and infinite dimensional graphs and numerical simulation we have illustrated the applicability and potential use in real-world scenarios like traffic flow modeling.

-\looseness=-1 The framework opens avenues for further exploration, including extensions to more general graphs and variations of the advection operator that may account for variable velocity or additional dynamics, e.g., considering the interplay with local and nonlocal diffusion, other phenomena with memory or the relaxation of the locality assumptions to encompass larger neighborhoods.
+The framework opens avenues for further exploration, including extensions to more general graphs and variations of the advection operator that may account for variable velocity or additional dynamics, e.g., considering the interplay with local and nonlocal diffusion, other phenomena with memory or the relaxation of the locality assumptions to encompass larger neighborhoods.
 We also plan to investigate the link between continuous dynamics and the scaling limit of the model proposed here.
+Applications of interest for these extensions may include the study of biological phenomena, particularly epidemiological processes within networks \cite{BellomoNetworkCovid,bertaglia2024pandemics}.